dave4420/gen-elm-wrappers/README.md

 - Support versions of `elm/core` other than 1.0.5
 - Support versions of `elm-community/dict-extra` other than 2.4.0
 - Wrap more functions from `elm-community/dict-extra`
-- Format the generated code with `elm-format`
 - Support writing the generated code to a directory other than `src`;
     optionally wipe it first
 - Write more unit tests around reading the config from `elm.json`
-- Don’t panic!
-Instead, explicitly write the fatal error message to stderr and exit with a non-zero status; don’t scare people with Go panics
 - Improve error messages when something’s wrong in `elm.json`
 - Validate identifiers in the config (instead of blindly writing them out and letting Elm complain about them)